samknelson/grievance/sites/all/modules/draggableviews/README.txt

  3) Click Add button at the "Fields" section and choose field "Content:title", add and apply.
  4) Click Add button at the "Fields" section and choose field "Draggableviews: Content", add apply.
  5) Click Add button at the "Sort criteria" section and choose field "Draggableviews: Weight", add and choose sort asc, then apply.
+    (if using a drag handler that works on another field, then the field that holds this must be added, eg taxonomy term weight).
  6) Save the view and you're done.

 In the case of table standard drupal tabledrag.js JavaScript is used.